Plasmon-enhanced graphene photodetector with CMOS-compatible titanium nitride: Methods

 \section{Methods}

-The optimization procedure, presented in section 1 of the supporting information, was carried out for the graphene-on-SiO$_{2}$ photodetector.
-It is also valid for the graphene-on-hBN case, because of the large bandgap of hBN (\textgreater$\,$5$\,$eV), which makes the additional hBN spacer layer transparent at telecom wavelengths \cite{High-Responsivity, hBNphotonics}.
-The refractive index of TiN was taken as $n = 2.54 + 7.84i$ at $\lambda = 1550\,$nm \cite{embedded, gosciniak_justice_khan_corbett_2016} (see section 3 of the supporting information).
+The optimization procedure, presented in supplementary section 1, was carried out for the graphene-on-SiO$_{2}$ waveguide photodetector.
+The refractive index of TiN was taken as $n = 2.54 + 7.84i$ at $\lambda = 1550\,$nm \cite{embedded, gosciniak_justice_khan_corbett_2016} (see supplementary section 3).
 Simulations were conducted using Lumerical, where graphene is modeled as a 2D material with a surface optical conductivity ($\Tilde{\sigma}$) given by \cite{grapheneModel, Falkovsky_2008}:

 $\Tilde{\sigma}_{intra}$ and $\Tilde{\sigma}_{inter}$ account for the surface optical conductivity due to intraband and interband transitions, respectively. $\omega$ is the angular frequency of incident photons, $\Gamma$ is the scattering rate of graphene, $T$ is the operation temperature, $e$ is the electron charge, $\hbar$ is the reduced Planck constant, $f(E)$ is the Fermi-Dirac distribution, and $k_{B}$ is the Boltzmann constant.
 The surface electric permittivity ($\Tilde{\epsilon}$) and the surface electric susceptibility ($\Tilde{\chi}$) are related to $\Tilde{\sigma}$ through the following relation \cite{grapheneBook}: